evansbenj/Reduced-Representation-Workshop/BasicUnix.md

 ## Using `screen` in Unix

 The `screen` command allows you to execute a job on a server and then log out.
 This is useful for our purposes because RRGS generates large datasets that sometimes take a while to analyze.
 We generally do data processing on a server (and not on your desktop computer), and we don't want to have to sit and watch our computer for hours or days while a program runs.
-Like all commands in Unix, you can look at the manual for a command by typing `man ' and then the command.
+Like all commands in Unix, you can look at the manual for a command by typing `man` and then the command.
 So, please type this:

 `man screen`